ErikBjare/ErikBjare.github.io/_wiki/_importance-of-open-recommendation-systems.md

    - This is good protection against shills, since they'd need to infiltrate the social graph in order to get influence.
  - We could implement combined views by filtering/sampling of sources and mixing them.
    - This seems like a good way to think about it, for me at least.
+ - Anti-endless scrolling
+   - A gentle reminder either when a person has spent more than x minutes on the feed or when feed quality is diminishing due to lack of good content
+   - "There will be more good stuff tomorrow"
+ - Anti-FOMO
+   - Some mechanism to reduce the chance that anything especially interesting isn't seen due to the user not visiting the feed for a few days or more.
+   - How could that work?

 ## Links